The Woman from Rose Hill

 The Woman from Rose Hill (La femme de Rose Hill) is a 1989 French-Swiss romantic drama film written and directed by Alain Tanner.
 It was entered into the main competition at the 46th edition of the Venice Film Festival.
-For his performance, Roger Jendly got an European Film Award nomination for Best Supporting Performance.
+For his performance, Roger Jendly got a European Film Award nomination for Best Supporting Performance.

+Plot

+Julie is a young woman from Rose Hill (Mauritius) who arrives in rural Switzerland to marry her older pen-friend Marcel.
+She feels unhappy until she meets Jean, a younger man.
+However, his father disagrees.